ipaqmaster/usbSymlinkFixer/README.md

 But wouldn't it have been nice if I could have used the true ata- path of the replacement disk in the first place?
 This script solves that problem.

-## Usage

-1. git clone the repo somewhere

-2. Run './main --install' to create a udev rules.d file automatically based on generic usb device serials the host has seen in its logs prior to running the script.

-3. Plug in a familiar USB SATA adapter or dock that presents with detected generic serial numbers and the script will be called to create /dev/disk/by-id/ata- and nvme- symlinks for the drive so you can use them in your applications as if they were natively plugged with the corresponding driver.